 Expert guided by Daniel Winkler & Dr. Tatiana Sanjuan

-For preregistration do send us an email, the 2019 tour sold out!
+For preregistration do send us an email, the 2019 and 2020 tours sold out!

 Please note that sometimes the itinerary might have to be changed due to circumstances.